Greybody Factors of Charged Dilaton Black Holes in 2 + 1 Dimensions: Uncharged dilaton black hole

 \subsection{Reflection Coefficient}

 The reflection coefficient $\Re$ can be defined as,

 Note that we have used the identities for $\Gamma$ functions given by,

-In the limit of large energies or large $\omega$, the reflection coefficient approaches zero as shown below.
+In the limit of large energies or large $\omega$, the reflection coefficient approaches zero as shown in Fig.2.
 This is in agreement with the fact that at high energies the black hole absorbs more than at smaller energies.